wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.7.7 =

+- Fix: Edge cases where one click login might fail due to the Host header changing.

 = 4.7.5 =

 - Fix: Edge cases where key fetching might fail and cause the connection to stop working.